adriandoonan/improv-toolbox/src/content/exercises/park-bench.md

 ---
 name: Park Bench
-purpose: Character
+purpose: Characters
 shortDescription: Park Bench is an exercise where one player sits on a bench as a character, and others join one at a time, creating new interactions.
 description: Park Bench is an exercise where one player sits on a bench as a character, and others join one at a time, creating new interactions.
 Builds character work, listening, and scene initiation skills.
 focus: Character, Listening, Initiation
 tags:
   - Character
   - Listening
   - Initiation
 source: improv-toolbox
 credit: unclaimed
 minimumPeople: 3
 ---